 Feed your dog with a puzzle toy

 Try puzzle toys that challenge your dog to move playing pieces to uncover hidden mini-treats or a portion of your dog’s dinner.
-Use dry food like Nutrish DISH to encourage your dog to “hunt” for his dinner of real meat, veggies and fruit.
+Encourage your dog to “hunt” for his meal!

 Create an indoor agility course